-Let’s be real: faking bigger eyes is a covetable makeup trick that just about every guru wants to master.
-While we can’t promise a magical doe-eyes at the drop of a hat, we can give you some easy, fool-proof ways to make your own eyes bigger and brighter using only eyeliner and mascara (no shadow necessary).
-Ahead, find 10 quick, easy looks that use eyeliner and a tinge of mascara to get those rounder, enviable eyes.
+Let’s be real: faking bigger eyes is a covetable makeup trick that just about every guru has mastered.
+Although we can’t promise a magical doe eyes at the drop of a hat, we can give you some easy, foolproof ways to make your own eyes bigger and brighter using only eyeliner and mascara (no shadow necessary).
+Ahead, find ten simple looks that use eyeliner and a tinge of mascara to get those rounder, enviable eyes.

 1. Dab on lightweight eye cream to hydrate.
 Focus only on the area under the eyes, not lids (as this will cause makeup to smear).
 The cream should absorb quickly and leave your skin feeling smooth but not greasy.
 Try Lancôme Rénergie Lift Multi-Action Lifting And Firming Eye Cream.

 2. Apply a color corrector to neutralize dark circles.
 Pick an orange-based corrector and apply with a small brush.
 Make sure to go up to the lashline, as well as the inner corner of the eye to lighten the dark area by the nose.
 Let the color sit on your skin instead of blending in.
 Try L'Oréal Paris Infallible Total Cover Color Correcting Kit.

 3. Pat concealer directly on top of the corrector.
 This will virtually erase any darkness and create a smooth, clean palette for your eye makeup.
 Use your ring finger to blend the concealer carefully.
 We recommend the Maybelline New York FaceStudio Master Camo Color Correcting Kit for this step.